Alex Brundle: Sportscars

 Brundle returned to the European Le Mans Series in 2016 winning the championship with United Autosports scoring a pole, three wins and two further podiums on his way to championship victory.
 Brundle also joined G-Drive racing for the last five rounds of the 2016 FIA World Endurance Championship season winning the last three races of the series and taking one further podium.

+Historic racing

+Brundle also often competes in historic racing events, mostly driving a Lola T70 Mk3B in Masters Sports Car Legends competition.

 Broadcasting

 During his racing career Brundle has also served as a commentator for various motorsport series when not racing himself.
 He is best known for his commentary on select rounds of the FIA Formula 2 Championship and FIA Formula 3 Championship, working alongside lead commentator Alex Jacques.

 Racing record

 Career summary

 † As Brundle was a guest driver, he was ineligible to score points.